 Always monitor your responses and symptoms and immediately discontinue use if your condition worsens.
 It’s also a good idea to make friends and family members aware anytime you start a new therapy that can affect your mental health, in case your perceptions become impaired by treatment side effects.
 They can let you know if they observe any unusual changes in personality or mood that might not be obvious to you.

 In my own life, there are many possible factors that could have contributed to the situation that I experienced.

 - I have a severely damaged HPA axis, hypothalamus, pituitary, adrenals, from an abusive childhood.
 My system is damaged and often does not respond as other bodies do to a variety of treatments.

 - I had a major exposure to organophosphate herbicides seven years ago that left me with a severely damaged endocrine system, nervous system, and hormones.

-- I am currently going through menopause and my hormones and adrenals are particularly vulnerable.
+- I was going through menopause at the time this occurred and my hormones and adrenals were particularly vulnerable.

 - Genetics.
 I may have inherited something that interferes in addressing the neurotransmitter issue.